 It is easy to find them.
 Wander the aisles of your local Asian/Chinese shop until you find the dried fruit section.
 Sometimes you will find them sold in bulk.
 Choose ones that are soft, like raisins, and avoid the harder dried ones.
 Store them in a jar in your pantry, keep them in the fridge, or even freeze them to preserve them well.

 In China this tea would be called a sweet soup.
 Serve it with the berries in the tea.
 You can strain them out if you prefer, but they are lovely left in and munched on as you sip.
 Longan are very relaxing and good for the memory as well.

 Are you after other Teas?
-Try Fragrant Persian Rosebud and Borage Flower Tea, Cardamom, Coriander and Fennel Herbal Tea, Cumin, Coriander and Fennel Tea, and Balinese Ginger and Lemongrass Tea.
-Enjoy your tea with some Chinese Scallion and Orange Zest Pancakes.
+Try Persian Love Tea, Fragrant Persian Rosebud and Borage Flower Tea, Cardamom, Coriander and Fennel Herbal Tea, Cumin, Coriander and Fennel Tea, and Balinese Ginger and Lemongrass Tea.

 I love young ginger with this tea, but you can use the older, stronger ginger.